 Before you do anything, consult your RV owner’s manual for proper toilet removal and seal replacement procedures.
 This will also tell you the model number you’ll use to find a compatible replacement seal.

-When finding a replacement seal, you must use a seal made by the original equipment manufacturer (OEM).
-This will usually be a flexible wax-free seal made out of foam.
+When finding a replacement seal, you must use one made by the original equipment manufacturer (OEM).
+This seal will usually be a flexible wax-free foam seal.

 Dometic and Thetford are the two most popular RV toilet manufacturers.
 So here are a couple of links to flange seal replacements for some toilet models from those brands: